OpenUserJS/OpenUserJS.org/CONTRIBUTING.md

 $ sudo make uninstall
 $ make clean
 ```
-... **NOTE**: You can always rerun the above `./configure` command when necessary to change the start path for installation.
+... **NOTE**: You can always rerun the above `./configure` command when necessary to change the start path for installation and rerun `make`.

 Checking your installation is a snap by by: